-The European Asylum Support Office (EASO) is providing operational support to Lithuania to accelerate the handling of asylum applications and line improve reception conditions in with EU standards.
-EASO also supporting Latvia with interpretation and capacity building measures.
+The European Asylum Support Office (EASO) is providing operational support to accelerate asylum applications and to Lithuania the handling of to improve reception conditions with standards.
+EASO in line EU is also supporting Latvia with interpretation and capacity building measures.
 Further support could focus on registering and processing applications in the most effective way, to ensure screening of vulnerable migrants, supporting the management, design and putting in place of adequate standards of reception facilities.